sjwines/sjwines.github.io/README.md

 ## A Page for Students, Educators, and Parents

-## Students, Click the Play Link Below
+## Students, Click the Play Link Below:

 | Resource | Description |
 |-----------|--------------|